Sleep Problems and Insomnia during Cancer Treatment

-Talk with your health care team if you have difficulty sleeping, so you can get help you need.
+Talk with your health care team if you have difficulty sleeping, so you can get the help you need.
 Sleep problems that go on for a long time may increase the risk of anxiety or depression.
-Your doctor will do an assessment, which may include a polysomnogram (recordings taken during sleep that show brain waves, breathing rate, and others activities such as heart rate) to correctly diagnose and treat sleep problems.
+Your doctor, or a sleep specialist, can do an assessment, which may include a polysomnogram (recordings taken during sleep that show brain waves, breathing rate, and other activities such as heart rate) to correctly diagnose and treat sleep problems.
 Assessments may be repeated from time to time, since sleeping problems may change over time.

 There are steps that you and your health care team can take to help you sleep well again.

 - Tell your doctor about problems that interfere with sleep.
-Getting treatment to lower side effects such as pain or bladder or gastrointestinal problems may help you sleep better.
+Getting treatment to lower problems such as pain or other side effects such as urinary and bladder problems, or diarrhea, may help you sleep better.

 - Cognitive behavioral therapy (CBT) and relaxation therapy may help.
 Practicing these therapies can help you to relax.
 For example, a CBT therapist can help you learn to change negative thoughts and beliefs about sleep into positive ones.
 Strategies such as muscle relaxation, guided imagery, and self-hypnosis may also help you.